wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 docker-compose -f docker-compose.wis2box-ftp.yml --env-file ftp.env up -d
 ```

-To test the FTP-service, you can use WinSCP on your local laptop and prepare the connection to the **wis2box-ftp** container as follows:
+To test the FTP service, you can use WinSCP on your local laptop and prepare the connection to the **wis2box-ftp** container as follows:

 <img alt="winscp-new-session" src="../../assets/img/winscp-new-session.png" width="400">

-Replace "Host name" with that of **your** student VM and use the username and password for the FTP as specified by `FTP_USER` and `FTP_PASSWORD` in your ftp.env.
+Replace "Host name" with that of **your** student VM and use the username and password for the FTP as specified by `FTP_USER` and `FTP_PASSWORD` in your `ftp.env` file.

 Once you have established the connection you will land in an empty directory.